shorelinesoftware/terraform-provider-shoreline/docs/resources/system_settings.md

 - `run_approval_expiry_time` (Number) Defaults to `60`.
 - `runbook_ad_hoc_approval_request_enabled` (Boolean) Defaults to `true`.
 - `runbook_approval_request_expiry_time` (Number) Defaults to `60`.
-- `skip_tags` (List of String) Defines a list of tags that are skipped on agent tag ingestion
+- `skipped_tags` (List of String) Defines a list of tags that are skipped on agent tag ingestion
 - `time_trigger_permissions_user` (String) System setting for the user that time-triggered notebooks run as.
 Defaults to `Shoreline`.

 ### Read-Only